-It is the second most used language in international communication, and an official language of the UN and its organisations.
-If you speak Spanish you can communicate with almost 500 million people worldwide which is why it tops the British Council's list of the most important language to learn for the UK future.
-Think how many more employment options that gives!
-It will also give a better understanding of English (since much of the vocabulary of English has Latin origins), and to take a trip to Spain or Latin America, a little knowledge of Spanish will go a long way.
+If you speak Spanish you can communicate with almost 500 million people worldwide which is why it tops the British Council's list of the most important language to learn for the future of the UK.
+If you need more reasons, it is the world's second most spoken language and ranks second in terms of native speakers plus it is the second most used language in international communication, and an official language of the UN and its organisations.
+Think how many more employment options that gives you!
+Spanish will raise awareness of many different cultures and will provide strategies to improve communication skills.
+It will give a better understanding of English (since much of the vocabulary of English has Latin origins), and to take a trip to Spain or Latin America, a little knowledge of Spanish will go a long way.
 Universities and employers value languages highly and a GCSE is a requirement for some courses.